About

 Duties of Authors

 - Authors must present their original research objectively and provide sufficient details and references for others to replicate their work.
-Review articles should be comprehensive and accurate, while editorial pieces must clearly identify personal opinions.
+Review articles should be comprehensive and accurate, while editorial pieces must identify personal opinions.
 Intentionally false or fraudulent statements are considered unethical and unacceptable in all manuscripts.

 - Authors must ensure that their submissions are original and appropriately cite any use of others' work or words.
 Referencing significant publications that influenced the manuscript's content is also required.
 All forms of plagiarism are considered unethical publishing behavior and will not be accepted.